AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 ### Getter Methods {#getter-methods}

-Once the use-class has initialized, the HTL file is run.
-During this stage HTL will typically pull in the state of various member variables of the use-class and render them for presentation.
+After the use-class initializes, the HTL file is run.
+During this stage, HTL typically pulls in the state of various member variables of the use-class and renders them for presentation.

 To provide access to these values from within the HTL file, you must define custom getter methods in the use-class according to the following naming convention:

-* A method of the form `getXyz` will expose within the HTL file an object property called `xyz`.
+* A method of the form `getXyz` exposes within the HTL file that an object property called `xyz`.

 In the following example file `/apps/my-example/component/info/Info.java`, the methods `getTitle` and `getDescription` result in the object properties `title` and `description` becoming accessible within the context of the HTL file.